-Endodontics focuses on the tooth and root’s inner workings, which is frequently referred to as the pulp.
+Endodontics focuses on the tooth and root’s inner workings, frequently referred to as the pulp.

 Endodontic treatment might become necessary if a cavity has deeply infected a tooth and threatens the dental pulp.
-When infections occur within the pulp, you are at risk of losing the entire tooth.
-If the infection reaches this area, it could cause an abscess to form or lead to a more serious infection in the bone surrounding the tooth.
+When infections occur within the pulp, you risk losing the entire tooth.
+If the infection reaches this area, it could cause an abscess or lead to a more serious infection in the bone surrounding the tooth.
 Often, with endodontic treatment, the tooth can be saved so you can preserve your natural smile and function.

 This procedure will require numbing the tooth for comfort during the treatment.
 If dental anxiety is an issue, you can talk to Dr. Jeffrey Cohen about additional sedation forms.
 Dr. Cohen will then remove the infected pulp and clean, shape, and smooth the tooth’s inside.
 A biocompatible material will be placed in the canal(s) to seal and restore the function of your tooth.
 Teeth that have received endodontic treatment are usually covered with a dental crown.